isarnassiri/scDIV/README.md

 ### Introduction
 This documentation gives an introduction and user manual of scDIV (acronym of the Single Cell RNA sequencing data Demultiplexing using Interindividual Variations) an R package to use inter-individual differential co-expression patterns for demultiplexing the pooled samples without any extra experimental steps.

-Please see the [`manual`](https://isarnassiri.github.io/scDIV/) for usage of scDIV, including 9 steps and installation.
+Please see the [`manual`](https://isarnassiri.github.io/scDIV/) for usage of scDIV, including 9 steps.
 <br />

 ### Installation